Annual Report 2014View the Barton under Needwood and Dunstall Key Trust 2014 annual report

 Finance & Investments

-Following a thorough review, including considering other suitable Investment Managers, Trustees decided to continue with Investec for a further twelve months.
-We remain content with the service and performance of Investec but will again review their appointment particularly if there is a substantial influx of funds.
+We remain content with the service and performance of Investec, our investment managers, but will continue reviewing their appointment particularly if there is a substantial influx of funds.

-Additionally our Christmas voucher distribution increased by 1.6% to £4,298.
-These together with the grants and £6,212 paid to St James’ Church represent 57% of our net investment income for the year.
+During the year 10 grants have been awarded to individuals and 4 to local organisations totalling £7,514.
+Additionally our Christmas voucher distribution cost £3,880.
+These together with the grants and £5,575 paid to St James’ Church represent 40% of our net investment income for the year.

-We continue to receive a good variety of applications from community organisations and are ready to support more individuals particularly as other sources of grant aid are reducing.
+We continue to receive a good variety of applications from community organisations and are ready to support more individuals & groups particularly as other sources of grant aid are reducing.

 Encouraging young people with extra-curricular activities is a significant object of the Trust.
-Working with John Taylor High School we have established the Barton & Dunstall Key Trust Award for Leadership at this large and successful Secondary school at which the majority of students are from the Trust’s area of benefit.
+The Barton & Dunstall Key Trust Award for Leadership at John Taylor High School has been very well received and attracts considerable positive publicity for the Trust.

 www.bartondunstallkeytrust.co.uk showing examples of projects we have supported and enabling potential applicants to download our Terms & Conditions and our Application Form is a valuable source of current information and promotion of the Trust.
 It is updated regularly.